koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 With Declarative Programming, you write what you want to do rather than how you want to do it.
-How to do is a job for a compiler, not for you.
+How is a job for a compiler, not for you.

 It also creates an abstraction layer that is declarative.
 The abstraction layer hides an underlying layer that manages how to do it.